Bundles 1 - Creating a bundle using individual services

 If multiple services contain questions that require the same response, users will be asked to provide answer each time the question appears.
 Fulfillment by individual services workflows does not provide a way for responses to be shared between the services.
 There is a risk the user could enter incorrect or invalid information when a question is repeated.

-For example, in the following animation (18 sec) the user incorrectly answers a couple of instances of the question Who is the item for?
+For example, in the following animation (12 sec) the user incorrectly answers an instance in the Text field.

 To provide more seamless experience for end users, you can add a custom workflow to provision the services in the bundle.